readingdancer/Iconic/README.md

 Currently if you are using font awesome pro and stacked content, icons will not render correctly in stacked content preview

 # Changelog
+- 3.1.1
+    - Multi-targeted build.
+    - Split packages for Web and Core.
+    - Improved Prevalues editor form validation.
+    - Modified some configuration labels to make it easier to understand.
 - 3.1.0
     - Added icon preview to package configuration.
     - #30 fixed virtual path issues